Aqueduct Racetrack: History

-Currently, one annual meeting is held at Aqueduct, usually from the last Wednesday in October until the first Sunday in May.
+One annual meeting was held at Aqueduct, usually from the last Wednesday in October until the first Sunday in May.
 Races had been run on the Inner Dirt Track between the Wednesday after Thanksgiving until just before the Wood Memorial in recent years.
 Prior to 1977, a summer meeting also was held at Aqueduct, from mid-June to late July.
-The Wood Memorial is Aqueduct's marquee race, which culminates the winter meet.
-The Remsen and Cigar Mile are major races that begin the winter meet.
+The Wood Memorial was Aqueduct's marquee race, which culminates the winter meet.
+The Remsen and Cigar Mile were major races that began the winter meet.
 The prestigious Jockey Club Gold Cup was usually run there between 1958 and 1974, and what was perhaps the track's most distinctive race, the marathon 2+1/4 mi Display Handicap, was last contested in 1990.

 From 1963 through 1967, races normally run at Belmont Park, including the Belmont Stakes, were run at Aqueduct while Belmont's grandstand was being rebuilt.
 The track played host to the second ever Breeders' Cup on November 2, 1985.

 Aqueduct is the site of the first (and still the only) triple dead heat for the win in a stakes race.
 In the 1944 running of the Carter Handicap, Brownie, Bossuet, and Wait A Bit hit the finish line at the same time.
 On April 8, 2006, during an eleven-race program at Aqueduct that included the Wood Memorial Stakes, a rare event happened when dead heats for each of the three "money" positions (Win, Place, and Show) occurred in three separate races: Saint Anddan and Criminal Mind dead-heated for Place in Race 5; Naragansett and Emotrin dead-heated for Show in Race 6; and Karakorum Tuxedo and Megatrend dead-heated for Win in Race 10.